Exclusive: Glencore offers to end Nyrstar deal in Xstrata bid - source

-BRUSSELS Trader Glencore (GLEN.L) has offered to end an exclusive zinc sales and marketing deal with world No. 1 zinc producer Nyrstar (NYR.BR) in a bid to win EU approval for its $33 billion takeover of miner Xstrata XTA.L, a person familiar with the matter said on Wednesday.
+BRUSSELS Trader Glencore (GLEN.L) has offered to end an exclusive zinc sales and marketing deal with world No. 1 zinc producer Nyrstar (NYR.BR) in a bid to win EU approval for its $33 billion (20 billion pounds) takeover of miner Xstrata XTA.L, a person familiar with the matter said on Wednesday.

 The source said the European Commission, which is currently examining the deal, is concerned about too much potential concentration of interests in northern Europe.